gramineproject/gsc/examples/aks-attestation/README.md

 ## Preparing client and server images

-This demonstration is created for ``gramine/CI-Examples/ra-tls-secret-prov`` sample.
+This demonstration is based on ra-tls-secret-prov sample from ``gramine/CI-Examples/ra-tls-secret-prov``.
+Familiarity with this sample is highly recommended before proceeding further.
 The sample contains client and server applications, where by-default server is running on localhost:4433.
 Here, the client sends its SGX quote to the server for verification.
 After successful quote verification, the server sends a secret to the client.
 To run these client and server applications inside AKS cluster, user needs to prepare two docker images, each for client and server application.
 Since, now the server will no longer run on localhost, instead it will run as part of a container inside AKS cluster, the server container should be assigned a dns name (e.g., `<AKS-DNS-NAME>`) for outside container visibility.
 The client will send requests to this dns name.
 Therefore, for demonstration we updated ``gramine/CI-Examples/ra-tls-secret-prov/certs`` directory certificates by replacing "Common Name" field in the server certificate (i.e., `server2-sha256.crt`) from `localhost` to `<AKS-DNS-NAME.*.cloudapp.azure.com>`.

 In order to create base client and server images for AKS environment, user can execute